Anthonyhaughton/docker_site/readme.md

 2. **Fill in the Dockerfile environment variables**:

-    Replace the placeholders in your Dockerfile with the AWS credentials you copied:
+    Replace the placeholders in your Dockerfile with the AWS credentials you copied (in vault):

     ```Dockerfile
     ENV AWS_ACCESS_KEY_ID=your_access_key_id